-- Annual Committee Meetings.
+- Annual Reviews.
 Students are required to meet with their relevant committee each year by the stated deadline.
-Please review specific requirements and deadlines on the Timeline page.

 - Students are required to be a Graduate Student Instructor (GSI) for at least two semesters and must complete IB 375, the Teaching Colloquium.

-- A student in the Ph.D. program must take a three hour oral Qualifying Examination (QE) on fields specified by their QE Committee.
+- A student in the Ph.D. program must take a two to three-hour oral Qualifying Examination (QE) on fields specified by their QE Committee.
 Evolution is required to be one of the four Qualifying Exam subject areas.

 - Ph.D. candidates are required to write a dissertation based on original and independent research carried out by the student.